Solving for Common Problems with Apple Screen Time

 Furthermore, this limited feature lacks compatibility with browsers other than Safari.

 More browsers are building in support for Screen Time since Apple now provides a Screen Time API that iPhone app developers can use to accommodate parental control settings.
-However, the other side of this is that some browsers will specifically ignore this in order to focus more on privacy and provide an alternative for people who want to bypass Screen Time.
+However, the other side of this is that some browsers will specifically ignore this to focus more on privacy and provide an alternative for people who want to bypass Screen Time.

 DNS logs can be viewed from a dashboard and don't require physical access to the iPhone's browser.
 Furthermore, it will reliably support any browser you use on iOS.